FAIRDataPipeline/hugo_source_files/content/docs/API/julia/_index.md

 # DataRegistryUtils.jl

-The `DataRegistryUtils.jl` package contains functions used to interface with the SCRC data pipeline (*e.g.* to upload metadata to the registry or download data products from the Boydorr server) in Julia.
+The `DataRegistryUtils.jl` package contains functions used to interface with the FAIR data pipeline in Julia.

 ## Features
 - Conveniently download Data Products from the SCRC [Data Registry](https://data.scrc.uk/).